 On the other hand, this accessibility made data protection and timely data analysis an even more crucial part of your business.

-This issue of Family Lawyer Magazine has a dual focus – technology and finance – highlighting the challenges and opportunities both new tech and the new “Tax Cuts and Jobs Act” offer to family law professionals.
+The Spring 2018 issue of Family Lawyer Magazine has a dual focus – technology and finance – highlighting the challenges and opportunities both new tech and the new “Tax Cuts and Jobs Act” offer to family law professionals.

 Artificial Intelligence (AI) has the potential to save time and money for law firms big and small by automating aspects of a firm’s day-to-day practice.
 “Can Artificial Intelligence Benefit Your Law Practice?” (page 10) discusses reliable technology to help you streamline your law firm’s processes, and the impact of AI software on data analytics, legal research, and contract review.